Mia-WMY/MAUnet/README.md

 **baseline1** and **baseline1_exf** are also the experimental codes of the corresponding baseline models.

 **genarate_feature** is the relevant code for extracting features from the netlist file .sp, and **plot_fig** is the drawing program related to the paper.

+## Requirements

+🥸🥸🥸

+This project bases on Python 3.8.13.

+More information about packages can be found in **requirements.txt**.

 ## Usage